bennylope/bennylope.github.com/_posts/2014-12-14-django-proxy-models.md

 with a reference back to the original model's table - multi-table inheritance.

-A proxy model doesn't get it's own database table.
+A proxy model doesn't get its own database table.
 Instead it operates on the original table.

 {% highlight python %}